 Examples of Revenue Streams

 Revenue streams categorize the earnings a business generates from certain pricing mechanisms and channels.
 To describe it simply, a revenue stream can take the form of one of these revenue models:

 - Transaction-based revenue: Proceeds from sales of goods that are usually one-time customer payments.

 - Service revenue: Revenues are generated by providing service to customers and are calculated based on time.
 For example, the number of hours of consulting services provided.

 - Project revenue: Revenues earned through one-time projects with existing or new customers.

 - Recurring revenue: Earnings from ongoing payments for continuing services or after-sale services to customers.
 The recurring revenue model is the model most commonly used by businesses because it is predictable and it assures the company’s source of revenue as ongoing.
-There are many different types of recurring revenue streams:
+Possible recurring revenue streams include:

-- Subscription fees (e.g., Netflix‘ recurring revenue stream)
+- Subscription fees (e.g., monthly fees for Netflix)

 - Renting, leasing, or lending assets